 We will not receive any proceeds from the sale of common stock by the selling stockholders.
-We will receive the proceeds from the exercise of warrants held by the selling stockholders, if any are exercised.
-The warrants entitle the selling stockholders to purchase shares of our common stock at exercise prices ranging from \$2.35 to \$3.79 per share and with a weighted average exercise price of \$3.72 per share.
+We may receive the proceeds from the exercise of warrants held by the selling stockholders, if any are exercised.
+However, at anytime when this registration statement is not declared effective, the selling stockholders have the right to exercise the warrants pursuant to a cashless exercise provision, in which case, we will not receive any proceeds from the exercise of the warrants from the selling stockholders.
+The warrants entitle the selling stockholders to purchase shares of our common stock at an exercise price of \$3.38 per share.